 Challenge 2: Legacy-funding processes can sink even the best of Agile intentions

 Conventional IT funding processes have largely been optimized to work with Waterfall methods and project-centered delivery.
-Agile at scale -- iterative and nimble in nature, and oriented around continuous delivery and enhancement of digital products -- requires more flexible, dynamic approaches to funding and resource allocation.
+Agile run at scale -- i.e. an Agile process that is iterative and nimble in nature, and oriented around continuous delivery and enhancement of digital products -- requires more flexible, dynamic approaches to funding and resource allocation.

 More IT organizations are experimenting with alternative approaches, like value-stream funding, team capacity-based funding and venture capital funding models that match the pace of Agile efforts.
-The ability to run Agile at scale will require IT leaders first to understand the pros and cons of alternative models, and educate business and finance leaders on the need for these alternatives.
+The ability to achieve a scaled Agile approach will require IT leaders first to understand the pros and cons of alternative models, and educate business and finance leaders on the need for these alternatives.

 The experience of leading organizations shows that a wholesale change to "Agile funding" doesn't need to happen overnight.
 IT leaders can experiment with a portfolio of both older and newer funding models to match the different delivery methods and digital project types across the portfolio.
 The benefit of such experimentation is better education for business and finance partners, as the enterprise learns firsthand the advantages of applying a venture capital approach for projects that are more akin to proofs of concept, or value-stream funding for digital products.